keyboardpartner/HX3/LATEST/readme.md

 * Editable split point by menu
 * Cleaned up "Defaults Parameters" save, no longer partly saved to presets - distracted customers
 * Added "Sustain via MIDI" feature to FATAR and XB2 ScanCore.
 "Sustain/Sostenuto via MIDI" available on MIDI ScanCore only.
-* returned to full menus on ExpanderPlexi and DrawbarExpander as some people do not have access to Windows PCs.
+* Returned to full menus as some people do not have access to Windows PCs
-* fixed a bug that updated user name to "Hans Wurst".
+* Fixed a bug that updated user name to "Hans Wurst".
 Sorry about that!
 * Known bug in HX3 Remote: Sometimes issues an "invalid Integer" error on startup.
 Just ignore.

 <b>12/23/2015</b> Firmware #3.90, FPGA 20122015, HX3 Remote #3.9, HX3 Flash #3.9